Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Our Work

-• Institutional readiness: A set of questions to help the court decide whether its current human resources, infrastructure and finance considerations are adequate for the successful design, deployment, and monitoring of AI tools.
+• Institutional Readiness: A diagnostic questionnaire helping courts evaluate whether their human resources, infrastructure, and finances are sufficient for the responsible design, deployment, and monitoring of AI tools.

-• Technical Assessment: A detailed vendor assessment questionnaire that systematically examines vendor credentials, technical capabilities, data governance practices, transparency measures, safety protocols, and accountability mechanisms.
+• Technical Assessment: A detailed vendor questionnaire that systematically examines credentials, technical capabilities, data governance, transparency, safety protocols, and accountability mechanisms.

 Outputs